 - Homemade candles to warm up your interior

 To add some seaside and cocooning deco, make your own candles with oyster shells.
 Discover all the different steps to create handmade candles in our article about DIY deco with seashells.
 Whether it is for a festive event or to complete your deco, they will add a warm and natural touch to your interior.

 - A seaside-inspired deco garland

-Wish to add an original touch to your interior?
+You like our nautical garland and wish to complete your wall deco with an original sea-style wall hanging?
 Create a decorative garland with wood beads and oyster shells.
 To make this craft garland, you will need a cord, wood beads, paint and oyster shells.

 After you have painted the wood beads in the colour of your choice and drilled a hole at both ends of each oyster shell, you may thread the cord into the beads and attach both ends of the cord to the shells’ tip.
 Try again until you get the right length, this garland will either adorn a table or a wall or even a mantelpiece.
 Are you going to give it a try?